 The smell of blood, urine, feces, and body fluids deposited in the water by the overly stressed injured whales would immediately draw in hungry oceanic sharks, prime predators of marine mammals for millions of years.
 They instinctively know when a pod is in trouble.

-They must trail from down current so the smell of body fluids will drift back to them.
-This is where they wait to rip apart any slow swimmer.
+They must follow the injured pod from down stream so the smell of body fluids will drift back to them.
+This is where they wait to rip apart any slow swimmers.

 Sharks cull the most-injured long before the pod reaches the beach.
 These means that only those pod members with slight physical injuries will survive long enough to beach.

 Fear of being the next whale torn to pieces by a pack of starving sharks will cause individuals to initiate behavior solely directed towards self-preservation.
 These dying mammals are not so much in love with their pod mates that they would surrender their own lives.
 They are wild animals with a very strong sense of self-preservation… it’s nature’s way.

 They know instinctively that remaining close to each other in a group reduces the odds of shark attack on the individual.
 If they leave the pod, they will surely be singled out and ripped to pieces.

 Selfish Behavior and Self Preservation!

 To recognize the desire to live in injured whales and dolphins, we need to know a little about behavior in a selfish herd living on the plains of Africa.
 The risk to the individual that a predator will attack is greatest on the outside of the herd.
 The risk decreases towards the center.
 More dominant herding animals will take the low-risk central positions.
 This forces subordinates into the higher risk outside positions.
 Again… this is nature’s way and built into the genes of each animal in the herd.